Other Names for this Disease

 On this page

 VLCAD deficiency is inherited in an autosomal recessive manner.
-This means that both copies of the disease-causing gene (one inherited from each parent) must have a mutation in order to cause signs and symptoms of the condition.
-An individual who has one mutated copy of the gene and one normal copy is referred to as a carrier.
-Carriers usually do not have signs or symptoms of the condition.
-When two carrier parents have children, each child has a 25% (1 in 4) risk to be affected, a 50% (1 in 2) risk to be a carrier like each parent, and a 25% risk to be unaffected and not a carrier.
+This means that to be affected, a person must have a mutation in both copies of the responsible gene in each cell.
+The parents of an affected person usually each carry one mutated copy of the gene and are referred to as carriers.
+Carriers typically do not show signs or symptoms of the condition.
+When two carriers of an autosomal recessive condition have children, each child has a 25% (1 in 4) risk to have the condition, a 50% (1 in 2) risk to be a carrier like each of the parents, and a 25% chance to not have the condition and not be a carrier.